 - Returns the session key and config ID.

-When Rainforest reports success (approved), the page calls POST /billing/embed-store-details/{patientId}/payment-method (public, same auth rules as the config endpoint) with the Rainforest payment method id.
+approved), the page calls POST /billing/embed-store-details/{patientId}/payment-method (public, same auth rules as the config endpoint) with the Rainforest payment method id.
 That endpoint loads the method from Rainforest and creates or reuses the Decoda PaymentMethod row.
 The returned id is what you receive as paymentMethodId in postMessage and redirect query parameters.

 Charging the saved card (charge-card)